• 24 years’ experience Real Doctors Confidentiality No hidden charges

 A urinary tract infection (UTI) is an infection in part of the urinary system (kidneys, ureter, bladder, or urethra).
 Women are much more likely to get UTIs than men.

-Your symptoms will be different, depending on whether you have an upper UTI or lower UTI.
-In some cases, you may have the symptoms of both, as one can develop into the other.
+Your symptoms will be different depending on whether you have an upper UTI or lower UTI.
+In some cases, you may have both symptoms, as one can develop into the other.

 Lower UTI symptoms generally include: